VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 > **Note:** Scenario 1 enables you to run the RI locally without using
 > the Windows Azure compute and storage emulators.

-If you want to run the SpecFlow acceptance tests, you should also install [SpecFlow][specflow].

 # Obtaining the Code